Wheel in the Sky: Lyrics content

 The narrator of "Wheel in the Sky" describes the newly arrived winter, as he is lamenting not having been home "in a year or more."
 He is missing home and longing to return and reconnect with an unnamed woman, and he hopes that "she holds on a little bit longer."
 He sings forlornly of "running down [a] dusty road" and admits, "I can't take this very much longer."

-Throughout the refrain narrator notes the "wheel in the sky" which "keeps on turning," and hence can be interpreted as Diane Valory's metaphor for the various twists and turns of the narrator's life on the road as he repeatedly emphasizes, "I don't know where I'll be tomorrow."
-Alternatively, the wheel in the sky has often denoted the sun, which "keeps turning" in its apparent revolutions around the earth, and with each successive turn marks the passage of another day, bringing one closer to an anticipated date or event, and in this case the narrator's reunion with the woman.
+Throughout the refrain, the narrator notes the "wheel in the sky" which "keeps on turning" and hence can be interpreted as Diane Valory's metaphor for the various twists and turns of the narrator's life on the road as he repeatedly emphasizes, "I don't know where I'll be tomorrow."
+Alternatively, the wheel in the sky has often denoted the sun, which "keeps turning" as the Earth rotates on its axis, with each successive turn marking the passage of another day, bringing one closer to an anticipated date or event—in this case, the narrator's reunion with the woman.